scholarslab/scholarslab.github.io/collections/_posts/2022-03-07-how-the-praxis-charter-helped-me-put-out-a-fire.md

 slug: praxis-charter-fire
 title: How The Praxis Charter Helped Me Put Out A Fire
 categories:
-- Digital Humanities
 - Grad Student Research
 tags:
+- charter
+- care
-- Digital Humanities
+- praxis program
 ---

 I am writing this blog post mostly as an extremely belated thank-you note to everyone in the SLab and especially my fellow fellows—Susan, Joseph, Cherrie, Tarushi, and Jennifer—who helped me get through a difficult time at the end of last year.
 I am also writing this to explain how collaborating to create our charter allowed me to see I had people I could go to for help rather than maintaining the toxic individualism within my personal life that made me feel miserable but safe.